scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 So if we try

 - highlighting similarities between agile development and project management
-- learning from Project Management
+- learning from project management
 - sharing guidance on when project management is the best approach, and when working with agility is the best approach

 And measure